 What do the mentioned certifications mean?

-The Responsible Mohair Standard and the Responsible Wool Standard ensure the welfare of goats for the production of Mohair or sheep for the production of wool.
+The Responsible Mohair Standard and the Responsible Wool Standard make it possible to ensure the well-being of goats for the production of Mohair or of sheep for the production of wool.

 These labels guarantee:

 - A best practice in land management

 - Respect for the welfare of goats (breeding, shearing, end of life) & respect for the animal welfare of sheep (breeding, ban on mulesing, shearing, end of life)